Jean-Baptiste Massip

-Jean-Baptiste Massip (1676 in Montauban – 1751 Montauban) was an 18th-century French lawyer, poet, playwright and librettist.
+Jean-Baptiste Massip (1676 in Montauban, Quercy – 1751 Montauban) was an 18th-century French lawyer, poet, playwright and librettist.

 After completing his studies, Massip obtained a law degree and devoted himself to the bar.
 A lawyer by the Parlement, Massip wrote a large number of elegant and delicate French and Gascon songs before heading to Paris where he was able to conciliate the esteem of the chancelier de Pontchartrain who appointed him his gentleman, gave him a position of royal censor, with pension, and bequeathed him a pension of five hundred pounds when he died in 1727.